 If you or a family member are running out of money, the budget or lack of one may be an issue.
 Make sure you have created a proper budget and delegated your money to your needs first and your wants second.
-If you find yourself spending more money than you should on wants, it may be time to cut back in these areas.
+If you find yourself spending more money than you should on wants, it may be time to cut back on these areas.

-If you need help creating a budget, I have created a great article to get you started and I also provide free budget printables!
+If you need help creating a budget, I have created a great article to get you started, and I also provide free budget printables!

 Option #2 – Downsize Your Living Arrangement

 If you are living in a $300,000 home and you need a little extra income in retirement, an option may be to sell your home and purchase something smaller.
-Condominiums and other shared living spaces can be purchased for much less than a large single family home.
+Condominiums and other shared living spaces can be purchased for much less than a large single-family home.
 This may be a great option to add extra cash to the retirement fund to increase the interest payments on the investments.

 In contrast, downsizing may not be the best option if your retirement funds are depleted.
 If your home is worth $300,000 and you downsize to something worth $150,000, that is a lump sum of $150,000 you now have to live off of for the rest of your life.
-Is this enough or will it run out before your life runs out?
+Is this enough, or will it run out before your life runs out?
 Find out how much money you need each month and divide your total retirement by that amount.
 That will give you a rough estimate of how many months of income you will have, not counting any interest earned.

 Option #3 – Move In With Family

 Selling the home and moving in with family members is another great option to consider.
 Often seniors have difficulty with this decision because they do not want to be a burden to their family.
-While I understand this, I doubt your children or family members want to watch their loved one starve to death because they ran out of money in retirement.
+While I understand this, I doubt your children or family members want to watch their loved ones starve to death because they ran out of money in retirement.

 Hard conversations need to be had in these situations.
 With the sale of the house, you could help support your family members financially to ease any type of added financial burden.
-Family needs to stick together and if this is something that is possible, it should be considered before a reverse mortgage is an option.
+Family needs to stick together, and if this is something that is possible, it should be considered before a reverse mortgage is an option.

 When Does It Make Sense To Get A Reverse Mortgage?

 As odd as it sounds to talk about the positive of a mathematically terrible financial decision, I feel there are instances when a reverse mortgage does make sense.
-I only suggest a reverse mortgage if you are willing to take the tenure (lifetime payment) option, for it to possibly be a good idea.
+I only suggest a reverse mortgage if you are willing to take the tenure (lifetime payment) option for it to possibly be a good idea.

 Here are the instances when I believe a reverse mortgage may make sense.
 All of these criteria must be met for it to be a realistic option:

-- When the borrower’s home is paid off and they do not have enough money in retirement or social security to live a healthy life.
+- When the borrower’s home is paid off, and they do not have enough money in retirement or social security to live a healthy life.